cnoza/DataAnalysis/README.md

 See the [Projects](_Projects/README.md) for more detailed information.
 ### Installation
 I'm using the Anaconda Python distribution and Jupyter Notebooks to present the projects.
 If you wish to run them on your own station, here is the [yml file](_Projects/_Env/py36.yml).
 Instructions on how to install it can be found [here](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+For the most usefull Conda commands, see [here](https://github.com/cnoza/DataAnalysis/blob/master/_CheatSheets/conda-cheatsheet.pdf).